vikingdata/articles/databases/mysql/MySQL_Clusterset_on_one_server.md

 #------------------------------------------
 ### If percona-release doesn't work, for example I run LinutMint which is Ubuntu comptabile
+NOTE: the router and shell must be equal or ahead of the percona version.
+Installing a specific version of percona seems to not work when newer versions come out.
+An option is to download the tarball and add to the PATH the location of the binaries.

 echo "
 deb http://repo.percona.com/prel/apt jammy main